Guidance

 The family services directory has a useful list of support services.

 A peer group network can enable caregivers to feel supported by someone who understands the reality and daily challenges of the role first-hand.
-Having someone who understands the role and can provide a listening ear when required can help minimise stress and improve the caregiver's confidence.
+Having someone who has shared lived experience of providing care, empathy and understanding, and can share coping and stress management skills can help minimise stress and improve the caregiver's confidence.
 This will also help caregivers understand if this is part of an expected care situation or if additional advice may be warranted.

 Each caregiver will have different needs, so it is important to understand from them what this looks like to ensure they participate in a group that is beneficial to them.

-When considering facilitating peer support groups it's important to bear in mind the privacy and sensitivity elements surrounding the tamariki, particularly within social media settings.
+When considering facilitating peer support groups, it's important to bear in mind the privacy and sensitivity elements surrounding the tamariki and rangatahi, particularly within social media settings.

 Additional support could include:

-- closed Facebook groups — a great way for caregivers to stay connected to each other, ask questions and share experiences, and it also provides the opportunity for people who live in a rural area to feel less isolated (see the social media guidelines for more information and refer caregivers to pages 34 and 35 of the caregiver kete)
+• closed Facebook groups – a great way for caregivers to stay connected to each other, ask questions and share experiences, and it also provides the opportunity for people who live in a rural area to feel less isolated (see the social media guidelines for more information and refer caregivers to page 29 of the caregiver kete)

 Staff resource: Social media guidelines